EvotecIT/PSWriteColor/README.md

 </p>

 # PSWriteColor - PowerShell module

 Full Description for this project at: https://evotec.xyz/hub/scripts/pswritecolor/

 # Description:

 Write-Color is a wrapper around Write-Host allowing you to create nice looking scripts, with colorized output.

+## ChangeLog

+- 0.87 - 2020.01.12
+  - Throw errors when can't save to file with LogFile.
+Before it would use Write-Output which could deliver unpredictable results

 # Quick install